Final Written Report

 Introduction

-• Provide a one or two paragraph introduction, professionally written, that gives an overview of the essentials someone needs to know to make sense of the data you show.
+• Provide a one-to-three paragraph introduction, professionally written, that gives an overview of the essentials someone needs to know to make sense of the data you show.

-• You must cite and link to your dataset, like so: [text here](website).
+• You must cite and link to your dataset, and you can use Markdown to create contextual links like so: [text here](website).

 Data Explanation and Exploration